Supporting and challenging, in helping others confront hard choices to act with integrity and re-emerge stronger.

 - Unlimited query, reminder, and encouragement interactions i.e. instant messaging.

 The first 30-minute chemistry session is free.
 To get started, you simply answer this question: “what one thing, if achieved, would make the world of difference to me, right now”.
-Just write that and send it over, with your contact details.
+Just write that and share it with me.

 The 13-week transformational based program costs €4,999.
 Paid upfront, plus VAT as applicable.